Questions and problems with backups and archives should be sent to firstname.lastname@example.org or call 859-218-HELP (859-218-4357).

 No temporary space is needed on your machine for the backup file.
 It is created remotely on the backup server as the backup progresses.

 There IS a charge for the service.
 See below for pricing.

-To request new backup service CLICK HERE
+To view instructions on how to request new backup service CLICK HERE